rjclark/zoneminder-slack-bot/README.md

 1. Use `virtualenv` and `pip` to create a development

-    \# virtualenv zoneminder-slack-bot
+    \# virtualenv venv
-    \# source zoneminder-slack-bot/bin/activate
+    \# source venv/bin/activate
-    (or . zoneminder-slack-bot/bin/activate.fish of you use the fish shell)
+    (or . venv/bin/activate.fish of you use the fish shell)

-    \# zoneminder-slack-bot/bin/pip install slackclient
+    \# venv/bin/pip install slackclient

 2. Obtain a Slack API token (and optionally create a dedicated [bot user](https://api.slack.com/bot-users) for the API token) from Slack